 The Arts, Culture, Education and Sports

-We facilitate exchanges between regions and the healthy upbringing of children, the next generation, through a variety of activities.
+We facilitate exchanges with between regions as well asand the healthy upbringing of children, the next generation, through a variety of activities.

 Bring the family to work day

 NTT Communications Group lets its employees bring their families to work on Family Day once a year.
 This popular event has taken place every year since 2010 during summer vacation for the purpose of improving the work-life balance of employees and providing opportunities for children to learn more about work.

 Every year, about 50 families bring to work their children, who tour cable tunnels, play rugby and practice exchanging business cards.

 The participating children learned about where their fathers and mothers work, giving them a new perspective of their parents and deepening their understanding of family and the workplace.
 For the parents who brought their children to work, coworkers they interacted with were reminded that they have special families in their lives, helping to improve work-life balance as a result.

 We will continue to hold this event for families as a way of building stronger connections through the better understanding of work within the context of families, while improving communication among and the motivation of employees.